 - Student parking will be in the lot west of the main building, north in the baseball field parking area, and along the street on 2nd Avenue (north of 27th Street).
 Students parking in the lot west of the main building must have their parking pass visible for staff to view.
-All juniors and seniors will be issued have the opportunity to apply for a parking pass.
-Pass identification and locations are as follows: - Seniors Issued a "Red" pass for reserved designated parking on the south side of the parking lot west of the main building. - b.
-Juniors Issued a "White" pass for reserved designated parking on the north side of the parking lot west of the main building. - c.
+All juniors and seniors will have the opportunity to apply for a parking pass.
+Pass identification and locations are as follows: - a.
+Seniors Issued a "Red" pass for designated parking on the south side of the parking lot west of the main building. - b.
+Juniors Issued a "White" pass for designated parking on the north side of the parking lot west of the main building. - c.
 Sophomores and Freshman No pass issued but may park in the lot west of the pool facility, north in the baseball field parking area, or along 2nd Avenue (north of 27th Street) - 2.
 Faculty parking is not to be used by students.
 Faculty parking is located on the north and south ends of the lot west of the main building, and on the north side of campus - 3.
 To facilitate identification, automobiles are to be parked front end in first; only one stall per car. - 4.
 All students must be licensed and covered by insurance.
 The school is not responsible for the automobile or its contents. - 5.
 Parking regulations are strictly enforced.
 It is considered a privilege to park on school grounds.
 Students will be expected to follow general traffic regulations.
 Suspension of driving privileges, parking tickets, towing of vehicles, and/or suspension from school may occur when violations of these regulations occur. - 6.
 All vehicles must be parked in authorized parking spaces.
 The discipline chart describes consequences for parking or driving violations. - 7.
 Students with parking passes will lose their pass for the remainder of the semester upon their third offense.
 Continued offenses once the pass is lost will result in ISS.
 (See Progressive Discipline Chart).

-Dress Code Expectations
+Dress Code Expectations (Board Policy 5101)

 Students are expected to dress in a way that is appropriate for the school setting.
-Students should not dress in a manner that is dangerous to the health and safety of anyone or interferes with the learning environment or teaching process in our school.
 Students should not dress in a manner that is reasonably forecasted to interfere with the learning environment or teaching process in our school.
-Specific expectations should be re-evaluated each year.
+Specific expectations should be re-evaluated each year and be consistent with the Parent-Student Handbook.

-Examples of inappropriate dress may include but are not limited to:
+Examples of inappropriate dress may include, but are not limited to, the following.

-- Pajama apparel - Inappropriate tops or clothing - Shorts or pants worn below the waistline (with or without a belt) - Excessive holes and rips in pants and shorts - Inappropriate accessories (i.e. chains, gloves, sunglasses, etc.) - Spiked apparel - Clothing that shows an inappropriate amount of bare skin or underwear, or clothing that is too tight, revealing or baggy, or tops and bottoms that do not overlap, or any material that is sheer or lightweight enough to be seen through, or otherwise of an inappropriate size and fit so as to be revealing or drag on the ground - Items or accessories that could reasonably cause a distraction (gloves, capes, costumes, sunglasses, etc.) - Clothing or jewelry that advertises or promotes alcohol, tobacco, or illegal drugs - Blankets - Trench coats-worn during school hours and/or at activities - Clothing or jewelry that could be used as a weapon (chains, spiked apparel, etc.) or that would encourage "horse-play" or that would damage property (e.g., cleats) - Headwear, including hats, caps, bandannas, and scarves - Clothing or jewelry that exhibits nudity, makes sexual references, or carries lewd, indecent, or vulgar double meaning - Hoods, caps, or hats worn to cover the head in the building during school hours - Inappropriate slogans or lettering - Gang related apparel (includes hair nets and bandanas) Clothing or jewelry that is gang-related - Book covers, notebooks, folders, etc., that have inappropriate signs, pictures, or language - Tobacco/alcohol/drug-related apparel - Vulgar or offensive content (guns, violence, sexual content, etc.)
+- Clothing that shows an inappropriate amount of bare skin or underwear or clothing that is too tight, revealing or baggy, or tops and bottoms that do not overlap or any material that is sheer or lightweight enough to be seen through, or otherwise of an inappropriate size and fit so as to be revealing or drag on the ground. - Items or accessories that could reasonably cause a distraction (gloves, capes, costumes, sunglasses, etc.) - Clothing or jewelry that advertises or promotes alcohol, tobacco, or illegal drugs. - Blankets - Trench coats - Clothing or jewelry that could be used as a weapon (chains, spiked apparel, etc.) or that would encourage "horse-play" or that would damage property (e.g., cleats). - Headwear, including hats, caps, bandannas, and scarves. - Clothing or jewelry that exhibits nudity, makes sexual references, or carries lewd, indecent, or vulgar double meaning. - Clothing or jewelry that is gang related - Book covers, notebooks, folders, etc., that have inappropriate signs, pictures, or language.